 High school volunteers to the homework rescue!
 Thirty-minute sessions for homework, reading, and math skills provided on a first-come, first-served basis.
 Children may be grouped by subject and grade level.
 Just drop in.

 Battle of the Books (grades 4-5)

 Teams of four read the books and test their knowledge against other teams at the Library.
 Participants and their grownup should attend one of the Drop-In Orientation sessions.
 Each team will participate in one meet.
 Learn more.

 Caudill Book Club (grades 6-8)

 This fall, our ahhhmazing School Services Librarian is making bimonthly, lunchtime visits to the Library Resource Centers at Attea and Springman.
-Bring your lunch (Rachel will bring dessert!) and talk about the 2019 Caudill List.
+Bring your lunch and talk about the 2019 Caudill List.
 Attendees encouraged (but totally not required) to read the nominated titles.
 See your LRC Director for more details.

 Friday, December 7 & January 18, 3:30-5 PM Youth Program Room

 Enjoy snacks and earn service hours by creating plarn (plastic yarn) for an upcoming, Library-wide service project in support of Connections for the Homeless.
 Just drop in.

 Art should be available to everyone.
 The North Shore YMCA Art Academy provides a monthly opportunity for school age children to create art.
 All artists will have their work displayed in the Library Lobby beginning the week of November 26 as part of the inaugural Young Artists Showcase.